s-kvng/Social-Website/README.md

 >The following are some of the authentication features: Django registration, login, logout, password update, and password reset views templates creation, adding a unique profile model to the user model, constructing a unique authentication backend.

 - Bookmarking Images
+>I created a JavaScript bookmarklet that allows a user to save an online image by configuring the project for media file uploads and utilizing JavaScript with Django.
+Something comparable to, but less potent than, what Pinterest employs.

 - Live analytics
+>Creating a mechanism for likes and follows, constructing an application for activity streams. making use of signals to denormalize counts.
+Redis is used to keep track of image views and to rank the most popular images.

 ## Getting Started